tong/hxinotify/README.md

-# Hxinotify
+# HXInotify

-Haxe-Cpp/Neko bindings to [inotify](http://en.wikipedia.org/wiki/Inotify), a inode-based filesystem notification technology for monitoring filesystem events.
+Haxe → C++/Neko bindings to [inotify](http://en.wikipedia.org/wiki/Inotify), a inode-based filesystem notification technology for monitoring filesystem events.

 Inotify can be used for:
 * Detecting changes in files and directories (e.g. configuration files, mail directories)